April 18, 2022

 SUMMER BRIDGE PROGRAM

-Initially, UCF DSI is benefitting rising seniors at Jones High School who wish to attend UCF—with Evans and Oak Ridge high schools to be added in years three and four of the program.
+The UCF Downtown Scholars Initiative began with students from Jones High School and expanded to include Evans and Oak Ridge high schools.
 The initiative offers pre-collegiate programming and support, first-year student mentoring and a summer bridge program where students will live on-campus at UCF Downtown.

 Coaches from UCF DSI will work one-on-one with students to support a seamless transition to college.
 Summer bridge programs have been shown to increase the first-year retention rate among economically and educationally disadvantaged college students.